Cancer of the larynx

 If the cancer is advanced, a combination of surgery to remove part or all of the larynx, radiotherapy and chemotherapy can be used.

 If you have surgery to remove your larynx, you'll no longer be able to speak or breathe in the usual way.
-Instead, you will breathe through a permanent hole in your neck (stoma) and you will need additional treatment and speech and language therapy to help you communicate..
+Instead, you will breathe through a permanent hole in your neck (stoma) and will need additional treatment and speech and language therapy to help you communicate..

 This may include a valve being placed in your throat, or an electrical device you hold against your throat to produce sound.